linozen/exocortex/content/refs/python-for-everybody.md

 From stephen.marquar
 ```

-#### Searching Through a File {#searching-through-a-file}
+#### Searching Through a File

-To print only the lines that start with "From:", you can use the
+To print only the lines that start with "From:", you can use the following code
-following code combining the patterns for reading a file with the string
+combining the patterns for reading a file with the string methods from the last
-methods from the last section:
+section:

 ```python
 fhand = open('mbox-short.txt')